mattermost/mattermost-developer-documentation/site/content/extend/plugins/migration.md

 ### Entry Point

-The plugin entry point used to be registered by directly manipulating a global variable:
+The plugin entry point was previously registered by directly manipulating a global variable:

 ```js
 window.plugins['my-plugin'] = new MyPlugin();